This article was originally published on September 21, 2023, and then updated on May 8, 2024 to reflect the latest information.

 WNBA Logo Design

-Crafted by branding agency Sylvain Labs, today’s iconic orange WNBA logo represents more than the league’s brand identity.
-It also exemplifies empowerment, diversity, and the enduring spirit of women’s basketball.
+You can thank branding agency Sylvain Labs for today’s iconic orange WNBA logo.
+According to the agency, it’s mean to represent more than the league’s brand identity; it also exemplifies empowerment, diversity, and the relentless spirit of the players who make up the league.

-The logo features the silhouette of a strikingly orange athlete depicted in mid-jump with an outstretched arm, clutching a basketball, exuding confidence and dynamism.
+The logo features the silhouette of a strikingly orange athlete depicted in mid-jump with an outstretched arm and basketball, exuding confidence.

 One of the standout features of the WNBA logo player is the athlete’s bun hairstyle.
 This design element pays homage to the way many players wear their hair.
-It symbolizes unity within the league.
+But it also whips up debate around the WNBA logo player.

-The latest WNBA logo breaks from the conventional confines of a rectangular frame used in the logo of its NBA counterpart and other leagues.
-Liberating the player from the box-like structure showcases the athlete moving unencumbered with freedom, which embodies empowerment and “basketball on our terms.”
+The current WNBA logo also breaks from the conventional confines of a rectangular frame that you see in the logo of its NBA counterpart and other leagues.
+Liberating the player from the box-like structure is meant to suggest the athlete now moves encumbered with freedom — as if saying, “basketball on our terms.”

-With this design, the WNBA believes it will better target its growing audience, millennials aged 16 to 34.
-The logo’s modernity and cultural relevance align with diversity, social consciousness, and engagement with contemporary issues.
+With this design, the WNBA believes it better targets its growing audience, millennials aged 16 to 34.
+The logo’s modern feel and cultural relevance align with the diverse and socially-conscious fan base.

 History of the WNBA Logo